middlebury/middlebury-script-lab/_sections/overview.md

 ## Bring your story to Vermont

-Six emerging screenwriters&mdash;the fellows&mdash;will be invited to spend one week at Middlebury, in the Champlain Valley of Vermont.
+Six emerging screenwriters &mdash; the fellows &mdash; will be invited to spend one week at Middlebury, in the Champlain Valley of Vermont.

 The idyllic New England town of Middlebury will welcome screenwriters developing their first or second script.
 You will live and work in individual, comfortable rooms and find your inspiration in the crisp Vermont outdoors (town shuttles can take you up the mountain for a ski break!).